OpenTechSchool/python-data-intro/core/text-files.md

 * The `open` function creates a *file object* (a way of getting at the contents of the file), which is then stored in the variable `f`.

-* `f.read()` tells Python to read the full contents of the file, and return it as a string.
+* `f.read()` tells the file object to read the full contents of the file, and return it as a string.

 ## Reading by smaller pieces